hapax/hapax.github.io/assets/chuzenji.md

 into human value, or expiate from first principles.
-Anyone who has thought about natural selection, for instance, will see that its explanatory elegance cannot be weighed on the same scales as the millennia of death.
+Anyone who has thought about natural selection, for instance, will see that its explanatory elegance cannot be weighed on the same balance as the eons of death.
-The task of expiation falls to other systems of thought, systems with broader responsibilities and margins of error: religion, philosophy, art, humour.
+The task of expiation falls to other systems of thought---e.g. religion, philosophy, art, humour---with broader responsibilities and margins of error.

-By the ramp, wildflowers sprout through the gravel of a tumbledown plot, a diagram of England's hypothesis.
+By the ramp, wildflowers sprout through the gravel of a tumbledown plot, life consuming order.
 My eyes run along the linear strip of growth to the rusted lean-to at the back.
-With its air of *sabi* decrepitude, it reminds me of a makeshift shrine, housing rakes and chain-tires in place of the Tablets of Law.
-Religion and humour.
+With its air of *sabi* decrepitude, it reminds me of a makeshift shrine, housing rakes and chain-tires in place of cult objects or the Tablets of Law.
-But the lean-to might also contain fertiliser, or swan heads, or nothing at all.
+(Religion and humour.)

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />